 In addition to the strategies listed on the Behaviour Blueprint, staff will share with parents their concerns relating to inappropriate behaviour.
-Where classroom behaviour is disruptive, violent, abusive or endangers others, children can be sent to the Headteacher or other member of the SLT and the following strategies are used depending on the nature of the incident:
+Where classroom behaviour is disruptive, violent, abusive (including strong, inappropriate language) or endangers others, children can be sent to the Headteacher or other member of the SLT and the following strategies are used depending on the nature of the incident:

 - 1. Complete work in isolation in the Headteacher's office for the remainder of the morning or afternoon session - 2.
 Have lunch in isolation - 3.
-Reflection opportunity and a restorative conversation - 4.
+Reflection opportunity and a restorative conversation this may be during a break or lunchtime - 4.
 Pay back lost learning time - 5.
 Phone call, meeting or letter sent home to discuss behaviour - 6.
 Implementation of a short-term Individual Behaviour Plan - 7.
 Suspension - 8.
 Fixed term exclusion